I - The Guru Granth Sahib Dictionary | Glossary

 in/among these.

-Grammar: pronoun, locative case; third person, masculine, plural.
+Grammar : pronoun, locative case; third person, masculine, plural.

-Etymology: Apabhransh - ini/iṇi (that), in/iṇ (these); Prakrit - eāṇ; Sanskrit - eten (एतेन - through this).
+Etymology : Apabhransh - ini/iṇi (that), in/iṇ (these); Prakrit - eāṇ; Sanskrit - eten (एतेन - through this).

 in

-Grammar: pronoun, ablative case; masculine, plural.
+Grammar : pronoun, ablative case; third person, masculine, plural.

-Etymology: Apabhransh - ini/iṇi (it has), in/iṇ (they have); Prakrit - eāṇ; Sanskrit - eten (एतेन - through this).
+Etymology : Apabhransh - ini/iṇi (that), in/iṇ (they/those); Prakrit - eāṇ; Sanskrit - eten (एतेन - through this).

 indrāsaṇi